E-Kritheesh/Moodify-Learning/LM-3 Report/ReadME.md

-This is the report of the google machine learning crash course(upto regularisation:simplicity).
+This is the report of the google machine learning crash course(upto regularisation: sparsity).

 # ML Concepts